Modern Languages Courses

 This course is a continuation of the development of essential language skills.
 It completes the foundation of Spanish grammar, including the indicative, imperative, and present subjunctive.
 Students hone their skills through a variety of activities: paired and small-group speaking practice, skits, projects, and presentations.
 Through short stories and cultural readings, students explore various aspects of life in the Spanish-speaking world.

 Spanish 2 (Honors)

 This course covers the same content as Spanish 2, but with more extensive readings, more frequent writing assignments, and a greater variety of projects.
 Spanish 2 (Honors) develops critical reading and writing as well as creative writing skills that prepare students for work in upper level courses.
-(Placement is at the discretion of the department chair and enrollment is normally limited to 12 students.)
+(Placement is at the discretion of the department.)

 Spanish 2/3 (Accelerated)

 The goal of Spanish 2/3 is to inspire integrated and creative use of the language.
 The course takes a contextualized approach to language learning, using authentic content and context as a way to improve and inspire language learning.
 Students master grammar and vocabulary through readings, discussions, and essays on selected topics.
 Spanish 2/3 also introduces students to the study of literature through short stories and poetry.
 The course meets five times per week.
 Placement is at the discretion of the department and enrollment is normally limited to 12 students.
 Students who take this course are expected to continue their study of Spanish at level 4.
 (Note: Class I students taking this course to complete their foreign language requirement must remain throughout the spring semester.)